ImZaw/siki/README.md

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |
 | `data`      | `any` | **Required**.
 The url of that movie/series episode (depends on site) |

+## Warning
+This code does not provide any media data.
+It is designed to perform specific functions and does not include any multimedia elements such as images, audio, or video.
+Users should not expect to find any media files or data when using this code.
+If you require media data, it may need to be sourced from an external source and integrated into the code accordingly.